eclipse/steady/CONTRIBUTING.md

 6. Create a Pull Request to github.com/SAP/open-source-vulnerability-mgmt
 7. Follow the link posted by the CLA assistant to your pull request and accept it, as described in detail above.
 8. Wait for our code review and approval, possibly enhancing your change on request
-    -   Note that the open-source vulnerability management tool developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while
+    -   Note that the open-source vulnerability assessment tool developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while

 9. Once the change has been approved we will inform you in a comment
 10. Your pull request cannot be merged directly into the branch (internal SAP processes), but will be merged internally and immediately appear in the public repository as well.
 Pull requests for non-code branches (like "gh-pages" for the website) can be directly merged.